maxim-papusha/StereoMolGraph/README.md

 [![Documentation](https://img.shields.io/badge/Documentation-docs-4C6A92?style=flat-square&logo=readthedocs&logoColor=white)](https://stereomolgraph.readthedocs.io)
 [![DOI](https://img.shields.io/badge/DOI-10.26434%2Fchemrxiv--2025--0g4wn-ffcc00?style=flat-square)](https://chemrxiv.org/doi/full/10.26434/chemrxiv-2025-0g4wn)

-StereoMolGraph (SMG) is a lightweight Python library for representing molecules and transition states with explicit, local stereochemistry.
+StereoMolGraph (SMG) is a library for graph representation of molecules and reactions with a focus on Stereochemistry.
 It provides:

 - Graph types for molecules and reactions (with/without stereo and stereo changes)
 - Includes non tetrahedral stereocenters and changing stereochemistry in reactions